 This widespread species occurs naturally throughout southeast Asia.
 It may be found in the Mekong River basin in southern China, Vietnam, Laos, Cambodia, Thailand, Myanmar, Malaysia, Sumatra, Java, and Kalimantan.
-Outside of its native range, it has been introduced in Sulawesi, Philippines, Taiwan, Papua New Guinea, the islands of Reunion, Seychelles, Namibia, the Dominican Republic, Puerto Rico, and Colombia.
+Outside of its native range, it has been introduced in Sulawesi, Philippines, Taiwan, Papua New Guinea, and the islands of Reunion, Seychelles, Namibia, the Dominican Republic, Puerto Rico, and Colombia.
 The blue gourami frequents shallow lowland marshes, swamps, and peatlands, but may also be found in streams and canals or, during flood season, in flooded forests.

 Colors and Markings

-The Blue Gourami. which is usually whitish blue, is a natural color variation of the Brown or Lavender Gourami.
+The blue gourami, which is usually whitish-blue, is a natural color variation of the brown or lavender gourami.
 It has two spots—one in the center of its body and the other at the base of the tail.
-If these spots start to fade, it's likely your fish is experienced serious stress caused by overcrowding or poor water conditions.
+If these spots start to fade, it's likely your fish is experiencing metabolic stress caused by overcrowding or poor water conditions.

-The species has a long, flattened body with large, rounded fins as well as a labyrinth organ which allows them to breathe air directly.
+The species has a long, flattened body with large, rounded fins as well as a labyrinth organ that allow them to breathe air directly.
 Adult males reach up to five inches in length and females are slightly larger.
 The scientific name trichopterus is derived from the Greek words trichiasis (hairy) and pteron (wing), referring to their long, hair-like pelvic fins in which touch-sensitive cells are located.